 Here are some key platforms for CVD analysis:

-LuxAlgo is another standout option, providing hundreds of free trading indicators along with exclusive features and an AI backtesting platform on TradingView.
-Its advanced indicators help traders identify volume patterns and gauge market sentiment with precision.
+LuxAlgo provides hundreds of free trading indicators (Library) along with exclusive tools on TradingView and an AI Backtesting platform.
+Its indicators help traders identify volume patterns and gauge market sentiment with precision.

 Volume Tools from LuxAlgo

-LuxAlgo provides advanced indicators and exclusive features on TradingView that empower traders to analyze volume delta with accuracy.
-Its platform enables you to set up customizable alerts, identify volume patterns, and conduct comprehensive historical backtesting to refine your trading strategy.
+LuxAlgo provides trading indicators and exclusive tools on TradingView that empower traders to analyze volume delta with accuracy.
+You can set up customizable alerts, identify volume patterns, and conduct backtests to refine your trading strategy.
+New users can start with What is LuxAlgo?

 Key features include:

-• Advanced indicators that recognize volume delta patterns
+- Indicators that recognize volume delta patterns (Volume Delta Candles)

-• Tools to confirm trend strength based on volume analysis
+- Tools to confirm trend strength based on volume analysis (Signals & Overlays)

 Short-Term vs. Long-Term CVD Analysis